masini4ka/MoviesApp/README.md

 # AngMovies

 Web application for movies collection built with Angular.
+App allows viewing movies collection, informations about a chosen movie (description, rating, length, genre, etc.), search for a movie, filter movies by genre.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server